 - a patient does not complete the full course of drugs

-Patients in this situation need to be treated with a different combination of antibiotics and it may take up to 2 years for the patient to be cured.
+People in this situation need to be treated with a different combination of antibiotics and it may take up to 2 years to be cured.

-Once bacteria become resistant to certain drugs, patients with these strains are very difficult to treat, but a cure is still possible with careful selection of the drugs and very regular treatment.
-Resistance can be avoided by prescribing the most appropriate drugs to patients and making sure they take them correctly and for the full amount of time.
+Once bacteria become resistant to certain drugs, people with these strains are very difficult to treat, but a cure is still possible with careful selection of the drugs and very regular treatment.
+Resistance can be avoided by prescribing the most appropriate drugs and making sure they take them correctly and for the full amount of time.

 - TB Alert – www.tbalert.org